sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 #### requirements
 - Events are reported from multiple event detectors or we may call event-sources.
 - The event detectors could be running in host and/or some/all containers.
-- Each event includes to the minimum "event sender", "event source", "event tag", "event timestamp" and "event index"
+- Each event includes to the minimum "event sender", "event source", "event tag", "event timestamp, "event hash" and "event index"
 - Supports multiple local clients to be able to receive the events concurrently.
 - Each local client should be able to receive updates from all event detectors w/o being aware of all of the sources.
 - The local clients could be operating at different speeds.